 Some students come to CEGEP with an idea of what they want to do and which career path they want to pursue; but there are many students who are unsure or who feel confused about which path to take.
 Counsellors are here to guide students through this process by incorporating the following strategies.

 Students seeking career counselling services for the first time will participate in a group workshop first.
 They can then meet with a counsellor/psychologist individually to continue their exploration.
-Students can sign up with Student Services secretary, Céline Bourgeois, or send her a MIO message.
+Students can sign up with Student Services Administrative Assistant, Céline Bourgeois, or send her a MIO message.

 Sometimes students’ academic performance may be compromised because of a personal issue and/or there is something else that is going on such as time management, exam/class anxiety, procrastination, and/or motivation.
 Students may also have difficulty with study skills such as note-taking, preparing for exams, how to read a textbook, etc. Counsellors are also here to help you through these issues.